-This Orange Chicken is better than take-out and so easy to make.
+Easy Baked Orange Chicken is better than take-out!
 Tender chicken coated in a homemade orange sauce is an easy dinner you can make whenever you get a craving for take-out.
-Plus, the chicken is baked, not fried, so it’s healthier than restaurant versions.

 With this easy orange chicken recipe, you get crispy coated chicken with the sweet and salty citrus sauce just like your favorite take-out but without all of the fat from deep-frying.
 Baking the chicken is the best way to lighten it up without sacrificing any of the flavor.